UnaBiz/unashield/docs/hardware.md

 If the same pin is used by two circuits (e.g. UART Interface and Digital Input/Output), the conflict in the electrical signalling will lead to failure of both functions.

-The only exception is the I2C connection, which supports daisy-chaining of multiple sensors on the same I2C pins.
+The only exception is the I2C connection, which supports daisy-chaining of multiple sensors on the same two I2C pins.

-### (09) Any limitations on the I/O pins?
+### (09) What are the limitations of the Arduino Input/Output pins?

-UnaShield is designed to run on the Arduino hardware platform.
-All the I/O pins derive from the MCU on Arduino platform.
+UnaShield was designed for the Arduino hardware platform.
+All the Arduino Input/Output pins derive from the Arduino MCU.
 Maximal current for each I/O pin is **40mA** on Arduino Uno R3.

 ### (10) How to activate the UnaShield?